trustthevote/Rocky/doc/deployment.md

 ### b.
 Deploy (various symlinks)

-Before running the first deploy, the deployment directory should have a shared/ directory set up with the following files:
+Before running the first deploy, the deployment directory should have a shared directory set up with the following files:

 * `shared/config/database.yml`